SRI-CSL/do-like-javac/README.md

 Dyntrace
 ---------

-The Dyntrace tool will run your project through Randoop to generate tests, then run those tests with Daikon/Chicory to generate invariants.
+The Dyntrace tool will run your project through Randoop to generate tests, then run those tests with Daikon/Chicory to generate likely invariants.
 You will need to provide a library directory with the following jars using the `--lib` option:

 * randoop.jar
 * junit-4.12.jar